ZavierYang/MoralMachines/README.md

 * pets
 * legality (red or green light)

-output format(pseudocode): If the program is in interactive mode ([Section 5](#5-interactive-scenarios)), the auditType is user otherwise the type is Algorithm.
+output format(pseudocode): If the program is in interactive mode ([Section 5](#5-interactive-scenarios)), the auditType is user otherwise the type is Unspecified.

     ======================================
     # <auditType> Audit